appeacock/jasperbuster/README.md

     #Loads USB audio before the internal soundcard
     options snd_usb_audio index=0
     options snd_bcm2835
+    #snd_bcm2835 = built-in audio jack
+    #snd_usb_audio = USB-connected audio device
+    #This example defaults to use the built-in audio jack first
-    #Makes sure the sound cards are ordered the correct way in ALSA
+    #Makes sure the sound cards are listed as desired in ALSA
+    #Verify order (and what ALSA sees) by entering "alsamixer" at the command line
+    #If a device is not listed, reboot the device and try again.
-    options snd slots=snd_usb_audio,snd_bcm2835
+    options snd slots=snd_bcm2835,snd_usb_audio
     EOF
     $ sudo shutdown -r now